R v Bissonnette: Judgment

-Chief justice Richard Wagner, writing for an unanimous court, rejected the Crown's appeal and held section 745.51 to be unconstitutional.
+Chief justice Richard Wagner, writing for a unanimous court, rejected the Crown's appeal and held section 745.51 to be unconstitutional.
 He began his reasons by recounting the two prongs of section 12, one which protects against grossly disproportionate punishment, and the other that forecloses that narrow class of punishments that are so intrinsically at odds with human dignity that they can never be imposed.
 He held that a punishment that is caught by the latter prong will always necessarily be grossly disproportionate, so it is not necessary to analyze it in terms of gross disproportionality after such a finding is made.
 He also held that even though sentencing judges have discretion to not stack parole ineligibility periods under section 745.51, the mere fact that it authorizes such a punishment will be enough to render the section unconstitutional, should a finding be made that the power can be exercised in a manner that engages the latter prong.

 The Court held that a life sentence that deprives an offender from the onset of any realistic possibility of release falls within the narrow class of punishments that can never be imposed under the Charter.
 The Court held that such a punishment is intrinsically at odds with human dignity because it pre-supposes that an offender is beyond redemption and lacks the moral autonomy to rehabilitate themselves.
 Wagner CJ emphasized that while it was open to Parliament to deprioritize the sentencing objective of rehabilitation compared to other sentencing objectives for certain offences, what it could not to do was eradicate it completely.
 The door to rehabilitation must always remain open, even where it is of minimal importance relative to other sentencing objectives.
 The Court also noted that Parliament had already deprioritized rehabilitation to other sentencing objectives for first degree murder by a setting a parole ineligibility period of 25 years, which though constitutional was also longer than many of Canada's counterparts in the developed world.

 The Court also emphasized the psychological effects of such a sentence, holding that offenders deprived of any opportunity of release have no incentive to improve themselves and live a futile existence.
 It noted the crushing psychological effect of being isolated from loved ones and the outside world, while knowing that nothing you could ever do would let you break that isolation.
 The Court also noted how many offenders faced with such a predicament wish to end their own lives to break the apparently endless suffering.
 The Court held that these effects further support the conclusion that a sentence of life imprisonment without the possibility of parole is fundamentally incompatible with human dignity.